Tugun, Queensland: Geography

 Tugun is situated at the junction of the Pacific and Gold Coast highways 7 km north-west of Coolangatta and 97 km south of Brisbane, the state capital.

 Tugun Heights is a neighbourhood in the western and more elevated parts of the suburb (28.1516°S 153.485°E).

 Flat Rock is a flat rocky area along the beach that marks the boundary between Tugun and neighbouring Currumbin to the north (28.1375°S 153.4930°E).

 Tugun Beach (28.1424°S 153.4964°E) extends from Flat Rock south to the boundary with neighbouring Bilinga to the south-east, although the beach itself continues along the Bilinga coast but is known there as Bilinga Beach.

-Tugun is a holiday destination, with a number of holiday units and motels lining Tugun Beach.
-Tugun has a number of shops located on its Golden-Four Drive strip.
-The owner of the Jolly Swagman motel suggested the name "Golden Four Drive" for the section of the former Brisbane to Sydney Highway located closest to the beaches.
+Tugun is a popular vacation spot, featuring several holiday units and motels along Tugun Beach.
+The area also boasts a variety of shops situated along its Golden-Four Drive stretch.
+The Jolly Swagman motel owner proposed naming the section of the former Brisbane to Sydney Highway nearest the beaches "Golden Four Drive."
 A new highway was constructed further to the west and the local Council consulted with the community for suggestions about naming the bypassed section of the older highway.
 "Golden Four" was a local name that referred to the four southern golden beaches of Tugun Beach, Bilinga Beach, North Kirra Beach (in Bilinga), and Kirra Beach (in Kirra).

 The Gold Coast Oceanway, a pedestrian and cyclist pathway, connects Tugun with neighbouring Currumbin and Bilinga.